Macquarie Korea Infrastructure Fund

 MKIF can utilize any of the following resources: (i) existing investment capital, (ii) capital raised from follow-on equity offering, and (iii) fund-level debt (MKIF may issue debt up to 30% of its capital under the PPI Act).

-MKIF can invest in infrastructure sectors that are defined under the PPI Act, including roads, railways, ports, city gas and other energy-related sectors.
-MKIF currently invests in 19 infrastructure businesses, of which 16 are public-private partnership investments with a fixed concession period defined under respective concession agreement with competent authority, while the remaining 3 are going-concern businesses.
+MKIF can invest in infrastructure sectors that are defined under the PPI Act, including roads, railways, ports, city gas, energy-related and digital (data center).
+MKIF currently invests in 20 infrastructure businesses, of which 16 are public-private partnership investments with a fixed concession period defined under respective concession agreement with competent authority, while the remaining 4 are going-concern businesses.

 Unless events specifically listed in the MKIF AOI trigger the dissolution of MKIF, MKIF is dissolved when (i) all project companies reach concession expiry or are sold, (ii) the fund distributes remaining capital and profit to its shareholders, and (iii) dissolution is approved in MKIF’s shareholders’ meeting.
 Dissolution will be postponed if MKIF makes additional investments in new projects that last longer than the existing portfolio.